0xmzn/OSC22-Linux-Workshop/session-2/README.md

 We have a file A.txt if we create a soft link and a hard link both pointing to it and then delete A.txt, the result is visible in the opposite figure.

-We can simply say that a soft link is just a file that points to another, while a hard link is a copy of a file that is always sychronised with it.
+We can simply say that a soft link is just a file that points to another, while a hard link is a copy of a file that is always synchronized with it.

 ![](../imgs/remove.png)

-***Note: You can think of links like pointers in programming languages, if you’re familiar with them.
+**Note:** You can think of links like pointers in programming languages, if you’re familiar with them.

 ### Soft “Symbolic” Links ###
 - _A soft link is similar to the file shortcut feature which is used in Windows operating systems._